vinoth789/Money-tracker/docs/_posts/2017-06-04-ImplementationAndUIDesign.md

-<h2 style="color: #000000; text-align:center;">Welcome to our third Blog, you will see information about the coding conventions followed, whom this application is meant for and prototype of the MoneyTracker application</h2>
+<h2 style="color: #000000; text-align:center;">Welcome to our third Blog, you will see information about the coding conventions followed, whom this application is meant for, prototype and UI of the MoneyTracker application and key changes</h2>

 <div>
 <h1 style="color: #2e6c80; text-align:center;">Coding Conventions</h1>